eleefulton/Senior-Project/README.md

   $ ./tfidf 2 b 5 e 7

 Output:
-  Output will be formatted as a list of words, followed by their term frequency in each of n categories and the words inverse document frequency.
+  Output will be formatted as n categories and how many documents are in each, followed by a list of m words and their tf-idf for each category.
     Example Output:
       num categories: n
       category 0 prefix: num docs in category